aaronjgeronimo/aaronjgeronimo.github.io/projects/project-4.md

 ## The finsihed* project

-To view source code for Studbudd and to learn more about the project, thee github organization page can be found [here](https://studbudd.github.io/).
+To view source code for Studbudd and to learn more about the project, the github organization page can be found [here](https://studbudd.github.io/).